 - Property (real estate)

-A tax consultant is generally someone who works for a larger consulting firm, as all tax consultants need years of experience before they can setup shop on their own.
-Tax consulting is divided into two categories – personal tax services and corporate tax services.
-Many of the largest companies in the world use the same four, also known as the Big 4 (KPMG, EY, Deloitte, and PwC), accounting firms to handle all their tax related issues.
-As for personal tax consulting, there are thousands of small private business all over the United States employing tax consultants.
+Tax consultants generally work for larger consulting firms, as all tax consultants need years of experience before they can set up shop on their own.
+Tax consulting is divided into two (2) categories—personal tax services and corporate tax services.
+Many of the largest companies in the world use the same four (4) (also known as the Big 4—KPMG, EY, Deloitte, and PwC) accounting firms to handle all tax-related issues.
+As for personal tax consulting, there are thousands of small private businesses all over the United States employing tax consultants.

-Taxes for all individuals and companies are due on April 15th of each year by filing an annual tax return.
-Service members and diplomats are given a 2 month extensions to file their taxes.
-Even if a person does not have the money to pay their taxes come April 15th, they still must file their taxes, as not filing and not paying are two completely separate issues.
+Taxes for all individuals and companies are in April of each year and can be completed by filing an annual tax return.
+Much like election days, the exact date that taxes are due fluctuates, but the deadline most commonly ranges between April 15th and 18th (2020 taxes are due April 15, 2020).
+Service members and diplomats are given a two (2) month extension to file their taxes.
+Even if a person does not have the money to pay their taxes by the due date, they still must file, as not filing and not paying are two separate matters.
 Harsh penalties can arise for not filing your tax return, including jail time.
-If you need more time to pay taxes, you can call the IRS to work out an arrangement to pay owed taxes (for example, paying with monthly installments).
+If you need more time to pay your taxes, you can call the IRS to work out a payment arrangement (for example, paying monthly installments).

-For company owners and for the self-employed who make over $1,000 per year, estimated taxes need to be reported quarterly.
-Normal employees automatically have their taxes withdrawn from their paycheck, which is why they only need to report annually (April 15th).
-Taxes are not withheld from the self-employed and therefore the IRS holds them accountable to a higher degree, making the self-employed pay taxes 4 times per year (April, June, September, January).
-However, many business owners decide to make themselves employees of their own company and pay themselves a steady paycheck, therefore allowing themselves to avoid paying quarterly taxes.
+For company owners and for self-employed workers that make over $400 per year, estimated taxes may need to be reported quarterly.
+Normal employees automatically have their taxes withdrawn from their paycheck, but taxes are not withheld from those that are self-employed, which necessitates additional accountability measures.
+If you’re self-employed, this doesn’t mean you’ll have to file your taxes more than once a year — you simply may need to pay more often.
+It should be noted that many business owners decide to make themselves employees of their own company and pay themselves a steady paycheck, therefore allowing themselves to avoid paying quarterly taxes.
+Visit the self-employment details on the IRS website for more information.

 (Source: Bureau of Labor Statistics, based on the mean hourly and annual wages)